RamosPabloA/NPC_Dusk_MOD/dusk-readme.txt

 Copy the content of the ZIP file into you BG2 directory and:

     Open Terminal then go to game directory
-    Grant execution permission to the installation scripts chmod +x setup-dusk* Execute the script and follow the instructions ./setup-dusk.command
+    Grant execution permission to the installation scripts: chmod +x setup-dusk* Execute the script and follow the instructions: ./setup-dusk.command

 -----------------------
 3. Features
 -----------------------

-FEATURES:
 Dusk is a warrior specialist in the melee combat, using quarterstaffs and bastard swords.
 He has 2 innate abilities that learned in his youth as a First Sword in Cormyr:
 - Inspiring Surge: The Cormyrean warrior lets out a war cry of "For Cormyr!", instilling courage in his allies.
 During the time the effect lasts, they will be immune to the effects of fear.
 The scream also removes fear effects from those who would be affected.
 - Heroic Defense: The Cormyrean warrior who has been trained as First Sword, is capable of providing a Heroic Defense to the indicated target, providing physical and elemental defense by %10 for the duration of the effect.